-At very small Q a focussing mirror will out-perform conventional pinhole SANS collimation in terms of count rate and minimum Q. [Alefeld, 1989] This is particularly attractive for a pulsed neutron source since the resulting relatively short beam line may use a broad range of wavelengths to simultaneously access higher Q values.
+At very small Q a focussing mirror will out-perform conventional pinhole SANS collimation in terms of count rate and minimum Q. [Alefeld, 1989] This is particularly attractive for a pulsed neutron source since the resulting relatively short beam Ine may use a broad range of wavelengths to simultaneously access higher Q values.
 A fully two dimensional SANS pattern is obtained, unlike the double crystal Bonse-Hart method which gives a one-dimensional slit-smeared result.

-Using a supermirror bender to supress fast neutron background, a well collimated "pinhole" neutron source is focussed at the detector by a stack of $\sim 1$ m long mirrors with focal length $\sim 4$ to 10 m along the beam (but much smaller radius perpendicular to the beam).
+Using a supermirror bender to suppress fast neutron background, a well collimated "pinhole" neutron source is focussed at the detector by a stack of ~1 m long mirrors with focal length ~4 to 10 m along the beam (but much smaller radius perpendicular to the beam).
 The mirrors are ideally parabolic but in practice may be cylindrical "replica" sections.
 The atomically smooth mirrors require "state of the art" technology (from X-ray and astronomical areas) to produce a sharp image of the source.

-A minimum Q of better than $10^{-4}$ Å-1 is the desired goal.
-Note that the sample must be relatively large, though smaller samples may be accommodated by sacrificing $Q{min}$ and moving the detector off focus.
+A minimum Q of better than 10^{-4} Å^{-1} is the desired goal.
+Note that the sample must be relatively large, though sacrificing Q{min} and moving the detector off focus may accommodate smaller samples.